ustunb/actionable-recourse/README.md

 ## Overview

-*Recourse* is the ability to change the prediction of a fixed model by altering *actionable* input variables (e.g., income vs. age).
+*Recourse* is the ability to flip the prediction of a fixed model by change *actionable* input variables (e.g., `income` instead of `age` or `gender`).

-The tools in this library let you:
+**Package Highlights**

+- Specify a custom set of feasible actions for each input to a machine learning model.

-- Generate a list of actionable changes for a person to flip the prediction of a linear classifier
+- Generate a list of actionable changes to flip the prediction of a linear classifier (i.e., what can a person do to obtain a favorable outcome from a model).

-- Measure the feasibility of recourse of a linear classifier over a population of interest
+- Evaluate the *feasibility of recourse* of a linear classifier on a population of interest (i.e., how many people will be able to alter their predictions?).

-- Measure the difficulty of recourse for a linear classifier over a population of interest
+- Measure the *difficulty of recourse* for a linear classifier on a population of interest (i.e., how difficult is it for individuals on change their prediction).

 ## Installation